graphprotocol/ens-subgraph/README.md

 Whenever `setSubnodeOwner` event `NewOwner` are emitted, the Graph Node will store this value as an entity `EnsDomain`.
 It processes blocks in ascending order. `setOwner()` will be stored as a new entity `Tranfer`. `setOwner()` will also update the owner attritbute of the `EnsDomain` entity the transfer is associated with.

+This subgraph has `keccak-256` (a.k.a `sha3` on Ethereum) imported from Rust, which compiles down to WASM, and therefore can be used with mappings.
+This is needed because the event `setSubnodeOwner` does not emit the actual domain hash, it emits two `bytes32` values that are then used with `sha3(node, label)` to create the domain hash.
+More detail can be found by reading into the [namehash alogorithm](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md).
+This allows for all domains to be stored in the subgraph with their unique `id` as the domain hash.

 ## Graph Node Information